magnusrodseth/disaster-tweets/assignment-2/README.md

 **Length of the text**
 ![Alt text](image-4.png)
-We see that the distribution of the text-length is fairly similar for both disaster and non-disaster tweets.
+The distribution of the text-length is fairly similar for both disaster and non-disaster tweets.
 The difference may be significant, but it is not very large.
 Thus, we decided not to use this feature in our model.

-**How many hashtags used in the text**
+**Number of hashtags used in the text**
 ![Alt text](image-3.png)
 The hashtag count also has a similar distribution for both disaster and non-disaster tweets.
 The difference is not very large, so we decided not to use this feature.

-**How many mentions (@) in the text**
+**Number of mentions (@) in the text**
 ![Alt text](image-2.png)
 The mention count has a similar distribution for both disaster and non-disaster tweets.
 The difference is not very large, so we decided not to use this feature.